quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Status Management {#path-state}

-An endpoint uses the PATH_BACKUP and PATH_AVAILABLE frames (see
+An endpoint can send PATH_BACKUP and PATH_AVAILABLE frames (see
-{{path-backup-available-frame}}) to inform the peer that it should send packets with the preference expressed by these frames.
+{{path-backup-available-frame}}) to inform the peer that it should send packets on the paths with the preference expressed by these frames.
 Note that an endpoint might not follow the peer’s advertisements, but these frames are still a clear signal of the peer's preference of path usage.

 Each peer indicates its preference of path usage independently of the other peer.
 That means that peers may have different usage preferences for the same path.
-Depending on the data sender's decisions, this may lead to usage of paths that have been indicated as "standby" by the peer or non-usage of some locally available paths.
+Depending on the data sender's decisions, this may lead to usage of paths that have been indicated as "backup" by the peer or non-usage of some locally available paths.

 PATH_AVAILABLE indicates that a path is "available", i.e., it suggests to the peer to use its own logic to split traffic among available paths.